mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 When seeking to reduce communication, one may also wonder how much can be pushed to the preprocessing phase in the form of additional types of triples.

-As mentioned earlier, we might seek to ensure that each private value is only sent masked once.
-So if we are e.g. computing both `dot(X, Y)` and `dot(X, Z)` then it might make sense to have a triple `(R, S, T, U, V)` that allows us to compute both results yet only send `X` masked once, as done in e.g. [BCG+'17](https://eprint.iacr.org/2017/1234).
+As mentioned several times (and also suggested in e.g. [BCG+'17](https://eprint.iacr.org/2017/1234)), we typically seek to ensure that each private value is only sent masked once.
+So if we are e.g. computing both `dot(x, y)` and `dot(x, z)` then it might make sense to have a triple `(r, s, t, u, v)` where `r` is used to mask `x`, `s` to mask `y`, `u` to mask `z`, and `t` and `u` are used to compute the result.
+This pattern happens during training for instance, where values computed during the forward pass are sometimes cached and reused during the backward pass.

-One relevant case is training, where some values are used to compute both the output of the layer during the forward phase, but also typically cached and used again to update the weights during the backward phase (for instance in dense layers).

-Another, perhaps more important case, is if we are only interested in during prediction:  TODO TODO TODO
+Perhaps more importantly though is when we are only making predictions with a model, i.e. computing with fixed weights.
+In this case we only want to [mask the weights once and then reuse](/2017/09/10/the-spdz-protocol-part2#TODO) these for each prediction.
+Doing so means we only have to mask and communicate proportionally to the input tensor flowing through the model, as opposed to propotionally to both the input tensor and the weights, as also done in e.g. [JVC'18](https://arxiv.org/abs/1801.05507).
+More generally, we ideally want to communicate proportionally only to the values that change, which can be achieved (in an amortised sense) using tailored triples.

-Additionally, it might also be possible to have triples for more advanced functions such as evaluating both a dense layer and its activation function with a single round of communication.
-Main question here again seems to be efficiency, this time in terms of triple storage and amount of computation needed for the recombination step.
+Finally, it is also possible to have [triples for more advanced functions](/2017/09/10/the-spdz-protocol-part2#TODO) such as evaluating both a dense layer and its activation function with a single round of communication.
+Main question here seems to be efficiency, this time in terms of triple storage and amount of computation needed for the recombination step.

 ## Precision